 If ZATCA inspectors discover a violation during a field visit in your company, a warning will be issued before facing any penalties.
 ZATCA aims to raise awareness instead of penalising companies for their first infringement.
 Your business will then have three months to comply with the law and make any required changes to your systems.

 If noncompliance persists after the initial inspection, you will be subject to a penalty of SAR 1,000.
 In such cases that your company fails to comply with the requirements and does not make the necessary modifications within three months of receiving the notice, the penalty fee will gradually increase.

-Below are the guidelines that your company needs to be aware of to ensure your organization is prepared for e-invoicing in Saudi Arabia:
+Below are the guidelines that your company needs to be aware of to ensure your organisation is prepared for e-invoicing in Saudi Arabia:

-As a good practice, it is suggested for your company to design a system that follows ZATCA’s recommendations from the onset, ensuring all technical requirements are met for future integration.
-Creation Business Consultants liaises with government departments to get the most up-to-date laws and government procedures.
-Should you require assistance with guaranteeing that your business is compliant with e-invoicing processes, contact our team on firstname.lastname@example.org or call Saudi Arabia – +966 56 865 2329 United Arab Emirates – +971 4 878 6240.
+As a good practice, it is suggested that your company design a system that follows ZATCA’s recommendations from the onset, ensuring all technical requirements are met for future integration.
+Creation Business Consultants liaise with government departments to get the most up-to-date laws and government procedures.
+Should you require assistance with guaranteeing that your business is compliant with e-invoicing processes, contact our Corporate Structuring Department on [email protected] or call Saudi Arabia +966 54 995 2676 UAE +971 4 878 6240.